alecthegeek/git-workshop/Git Workshop Student Instructions.md

 # Transporting Changes

 ## Bundles
+Bundles are binary compressed archives that contain a series of commits.
+This format can be easily transmitted via email or USB stick.

 Create a bundle from a range of commit treeish

     git bundle create catchupsusan.bundle HEAD~8..HEAD

 Create a bundle from a range of time

     git bundle create catchupsusan.bundle --since=10.days master

 Show contents of a bundle

     git ls-remote catchupsusan.bundle

 Pull in the blobs from a bundle as if they were a remote, but don't merge them

     git fetch catchupsusan.bundle

 ## Patching